-From its glory days as a cruise ship, to its current rusty resting place in Elefsina, the “Mediterranean Sky” has had quite a journey.
-It is one of the best known shipwrecks in Greece, but the looks of it over the last 19 years haunts the eye.
+From its glory days as a cruise ship to its current rusty resting place in Elefsina, the “Mediterranean Sky” has had quite a journey.
+It is one of the best known shipwrecks in Greece, but its deteriorating looks over the last twenty years haunt the eye.

 Originally named the “City of York,” it was built in 1953 by Vickers Shipbuilding and Engineering of Barrow-in-Furness in the UK.
-Along with her three sister ships, the City of Port Elizabeth, City of Exeter and City of Durban, it operated on the route between London, Las Palmas, Cape Town, Port Elizabeth, East London, Durban, Lourenço Marques and Beira.
+Along with its three sister ships, the City of Port Elizabeth, City of Exeter, and City of Durban, it operated on the route between London, Las Palmas, Cape Town, Port Elizabeth, East London, Durban, Lourenço Marques, and Beira.

-It once made passage between London and Cape Town in an incredible 15 days.
-In 1971, it was sold, alongside with her three sister ships, to the Greek cruise company Karageorgis Lines.
+It once made passage between London and Cape Town in an incredible fifteen days.
+In 1971, it was sold, alongside with its three sister ships, to the Greek cruise company Karageorgis Lines.
 Along with City of Exeter, it was converted into a passenger ferry and renamed the Mediterranean Sky.

 The ship had many amenities for the time, including luxury cabins, two swimming pools, stylish bars, polished wooden decks, and air conditioning.
-It had a capacity of about 1,000 passengers and 470 vehicles.
+It had a capacity of about one thousand passengers and 470 vehicles.
 Its length is 165 meters (541 feet) and its width is 22 meters.

 Mediterranean Sky was the first cruise ship to take the now popular route of Patras – Venice.
 During the winter months, the ship was hired out for cruises by the rich and famous of the 1970s.

-The ship was transferred to Elefsina in 2002, at the expense of the Patras Port Authority.
-The now-abandoned ship was then towed to shallow water where she was intentionally beached on November 26, 2002.
+The ship was transferred to Elefsina in 2002 at the expense of the Patras Port Authority.
+The now-abandoned ship was then towed to shallow water where it was intentionally beached on November 26, 2002.

 There, it remained abandoned, a victim of the company’s debts.
 Slowly the “Mediterranean Sky” began to tilt, until it finally capsized and sank by January 2003.
-The half-submerged wreck is still clearly visible in 2021.
+The half-submerged wreck is still clearly visible.

 A cruise ship wasted, rusting away

-In 2009 it was decided to remove the ship along with 17 other shipwrecks in the Gulf of Elefsina.
-But, like most things Greek, the ship was never moved from Elefsina, where it has been left to rust away in ignominy for the past 18 years.
+In 2009, it was decided that the ship along with seventeen other shipwrecks in the Gulf of Elefsina would be removed.
+However, like most things Greek, the ship was never moved from Elefsina, where it has been left to rust away in ignominy for the past eighteen years.

 In 2017, a graffiti crew OneUp painted “1UP” on the exposed side of the ship, covering about half of the total exposed area.
-It’s stillvisible from Google earth as of 2021.
+It’s still visible from Google earth as of 2022.
 The parking area near the ship allows visitors to get quite close to the coast.

-The shipwreck is a mere 100 meters (328 feet) from the Elefsina coast.
-Despite its rusty facade, traces of its majestic past are still quite evident.
+The shipwreck is a mere one hundred meters (328 feet) from the Elefsina coast.
+Despite its rusty façade, traces of its majestic past are still quite evident.